Close Banner

 Most standard rooms at Disneyland Hotel (and nearby Disney’s Pixar Place Hotel) have larger rooms and a day bed for a fifth person (or if you have party members who do not want to share a bed).
 That makes this a good on-site property for larger families.
 There are family suites that may appeal to larger parties.

 If you have kids from toddlers to teens, this is a good hotel choice.
-The pool has slides the whole family can enjoy.
+The pool has slides that the whole family can enjoy.
 Even our toddler, Lily, went down the smaller Monorail water slide.
 She loved splashing in the shallow water play pool.
-Her tween brother Tad, was hoppy with the taller red Monorail slide.
-Adult Disney fans will love the throwback feel of the hotel, as well as the adult drinks and experiences at Trader Sam's.
+Her tween brother, Tad, was hoppy with the taller red Monorail slide.
+Disney Adult fans will love the throwback feel of the hotel, as well as the adult drinks and experiences at Trader Sam's.

 Security

 You will need to prepare to go through a security bag check and metal detector every time you enter Downtown Disney to head to the theme parks.
 The early bird gets the worm, so line up extra early to get into the parks before they open.
-The new hotel security moved.
-It's now across from the area in between the Adventureland and Frontierland towers.
+There are two hotel security entrances from Disneyland Hotel.
+One near the Mickey sorcerer hat and one across from the area in between the Adventureland and Frontierland towers.

 MagicBand+